dechamps/yabe/YabePlugins/Readme.txt

 This allows users to adds private fonctionnalities & menus to Yabe (but C# knowledge is mandatory).

-The settings parameter 'Plugins' should give the list of all plugins (names only without '.dll') separated with a , or a  ;
+The settings parameter 'Plugins' should give the list of all plugins (names only without '.dll') separated with a , or a  ; Without that plugins are not loaded at Yabe startup.

 CheckReliability